tensorflow/docs/site/en/api_docs/python/tf/saved_model/Builder.md

 #### Args:

 * <b>`tags`</b>: The set of tags to annotate the meta graph def with.
 * <b>`signature_def_map`</b>: The map of signature defs to be added to the meta graph def.
 * <b>`assets_collection`</b>: Assets to be saved with SavedModel.
 Note that this list should be a subset of the assets saved as part of the first meta graph in the SavedModel.
 * <b>`clear_devices`</b>: Set to true if the device info on the default graph should be cleared.
 * <b>`init_op`</b>: Op or group of ops to execute when the graph is loaded.
 Note that when the init_op is specified it is run after the restore op at load-time.
 * <b>`train_op`</b>: Op or group of opts that trains the model when run.
 This will not be run automatically when the graph is loaded, instead saved in a SignatureDef accessible through the exported MetaGraph.
-* <b>`saver`</b>: An instance of tf.train.Saver that will be used to export the metagraph.
+* <b>`saver`</b>: An instance of tf.compat.v1.train.Saver that will be used to export the metagraph.
 If None, a sharded Saver that restores all variables will be used.

 #### Raises:

 * <b>`AssertionError`</b>: If the variables for the SavedModel have not been saved yet, or if the graph already contains one or more legacy init ops.

 <h3 id="add_meta_graph_and_variables"><code>add_meta_graph_and_variables</code></h3>